Fixed Income

 Boosted by healthy reserve balances, investment grade issuers remain on solid footing.
 This strong starting point may provide a needed cushion given a normalization in both revenues and federal aid.
 Credit spreads are fair after significant outperformance versus high grades and investors should be ready to opportunistically add risk.

 Source: Goldman Sachs Asset Management.
 The Bond Buyer, Barclays.
-As of April 30, 2025
+As of May 31, 2025

-Demand: Negative Flows
+Demand: Positive Flows

 Source: Goldman Sachs Asset Management.
 Refinitiv.
-April 30, 2025
+May 31, 2025

 Spreads: Slightly Wider, but Resilient

 Source: Goldman Sachs Asset Management, Bloomberg.
-April 30, 2025
+May 31, 2025

 Author(s)